OneKeyHQ/firmware/docs/misc/hello_world_feature_TT.md

 ## Conclusion
 All changes in one commit can be seen [here](https://github.com/trezor/trezor-firmware/commit/8a855b38e69bea64ba79ca704876cf4862a9ff79).

-Ideas for potentially useful Trezor features are welcome.
+Ideas for potentially useful Onekey features are welcome.
 Feel free to submit issues and open PRs, even if incomplete.